Family Literacy Project

 We are committed to fostering a love of reading and stories in Ugandan communities.
-Books for Uganda was founded to bring much needed diverse and inclusive literature to Uganda gifting them to families and communities.
-We want to be able to provide both fiction and non-fiction books from picture books, board books, children’s books, young adults (YA) and even adults books.
+This project was founded to bring much needed diverse and inclusive literature to Uganda gifting them to families and communities.

 We are committed to gifting books by people of colour and that feature people of colour, particularly ones that celebrate the Black lived everyday experience.